coolcsn/CsnFileManager/README.md

 )
 ```

->### How can I upload my gorgeous profile picture now? ###
+>### How can I upload my gorgeous profile picture? ###
 Navigate to ***[hostname]/csn-file-manager***.
 Enjoy :)

 Dependencies
 ------------
 This Module requires that you have a working authentication and authorization modules (in order to control who can upload files and who has access to them).
-You can use check [coolcsn/CsnUser](https://github.com/coolcsn/CsnUser) and [coolcsn/CsnAuthorization](https://github.com/coolcsn/CsnAuthorization).
+You can check [coolcsn/CsnUser](https://github.com/coolcsn/CsnUser) and [coolcsn/CsnAuthorization](https://github.com/coolcsn/CsnAuthorization).

 Recommends
 ----------